jsonmona/twilight-cpp/README.md

 Before you read this section, take a look at the last modified date of this file (README.md).
 This section might be out-of-date as this project is changing rather quickly.

+Currently it only covers one scenario: Windows host + Windows client.
+When that works quite well, I'll start working on Android client.

-Now it can stream desktop with audio over internet using TLS+TCP.
+Now it can stream desktop with audio over internet using TLS.
-The data is encrypted and it tries to prevent MITM (Man-in-the-Middle) using PIN authentication.
-It uses an idea borrowed from Bluetooth pairing mechaism, but I'm not sure how secure it is.
-Remote control mechanism is comming soon!

 Streaming in localhost lags by 6 frames (100 ms) on average.
 I'm investigating why, but I'm not sure yet.